 I could walk the river!
 It had taken me over 100 days in 2003 to paddle the entire Mississippi River.
-There was a scale model of it in Mississippi covering a couple hundred acres.
+There was a scale model of it in Jackson, Mississippi, covering a couple hundred acres.
 I could walk what I’d paddled.
 Maybe do it in an hour or so.

 I’d seen a reference to the Mississippi River Basin Model Waterways Experiment Station a while ago.
 I knew it was no longer in use, but it was still in existence.
 Here’s a pretty cool home movie of it from 1969.

 Fascinated by the idea, I put a visit there on my to-do list during my recent road trip to Texas from Connecticut.
-A quick internet search turned up an address in Jackson, Mississippi, and this comment, from a 2013 newspaper article, “overgrown, but open to the public.”
+A quick internet search turned up an address and this comment, from a 2013 newspaper article, “overgrown, but open to the public.”

 Here’s my 2015 description: “Not easy to find, completely overgrown, almost entirely destroyed by the elements, vandals and scavengers, but still recognizable for what it was if you know what you’re looking for.”